-Short term outcomes will be directly linked to the agreed long-term outcomes identified above.
+Short term outcomes will be directly linked to the agreed medium-term outcomes identified above.
 These should summarise the outcomes that you have been working on over each cycle of APDR or those advised by other professionals – don’t forget to include a review.
-It is advised that each cycle be reviewed at least termly and a new plan annually.
+It is advised that each cycle be reviewed at least termly and a new plan produced annually.

 Provision Mapping